Summerville Presbyterian – Summerville, South Carolina

-Summerville Presbyterian Church is listed in the National Register as part of the Summerville Historic District, which says the following about the area:
+Summerville Presbyterian Church is listed in the National Register as part of the Summerville Historic District:

 Summerville originated as a pineland summer refuge for low country planters.
 Originally the streets were laid out without any plan and winding roads still characterize the oldest section of town.
 This “old town” lies in the southwestern portion of the historic district and contains about two thirds of the land and half the structures of the district.
 The South Carolina Canal and Railroad Company laid out the more regular “new town” in 1832.
 Streets run parallel and at right angles to the track laid in 1830-1831.
 The “old town” and that portion of the “new town” were incorporated into the village of Summerville in 1847.
 Following the Civil War, wealthy northerners began wintering there.